 No South American has had a greater impact on the Bundesliga than Pizarro.
-The Peruvian played across four different decades for Bremen, Bayern and Cologne, holding the league record for the most appearances by a non-German (490), the oldest goalscorer (40 years, 7 months, 15 days), as well as being the second highest scorer in the 21st century.
+The Peruvian played across four different decades for Werder Bremen, Bayern Munich and Cologne, holding the league record for the most appearances by a non-German (490), the oldest goalscorer (40 years, 7 months, 15 days), as well as being the second highest scorer in the 21st century.
 Pizarro is Bremen's all-time top scorer (153 goals), sixth in the Bundesliga's all-time list (197), ninth in Bayern's historic scoring chart (125), among the top 10 for South Americans scoring in Europe, a Champions League winner as part of Bayern’s 2013 treble and a six-time Bundesliga champion.
 Adored in Bremen and Munich alike - having signed for the two clubs on seven separate occasions - the former striker retired in summer 2020 at the age of 41.
 Later that year he was named as an ambassador for Bayern Munich.

 Rufer is arguably the greatest football player New Zealand has ever produced, and would later be named Oceania Footballer of the Century to further back up that claim.
-After impressing in the Swiss league, the Wellington native joined Bremen in 1989 and was instrumental in one of their golden periods.
+After impressing in the Swiss league, the Wellington native joined Werder Bremen in 1989 and was instrumental in one of their golden periods.
 He won the 1991 DFB Cup, scored in the 1992 UEFA Cup Winners' Cup final triumph over Monaco, and would plunder 17 goals in their 1992/93 Bundesliga title-winning team.
 Another DFB Cup followed in 1994 before he left Werder for Japan with an impressive record of 59 goals in 174 Bundesliga games.
 Rufer returned to Germany for six months in 1997 with Kaiserslautern, scoring four times in 14 games as the club won the Bundesliga 2 title.